 PhD students in our program will learn and contribute to some of the following exciting topics: Study of quantum entanglement in the context of quantum communications, advanced optical communication systems using adaptive optics, relativistic quantum mechanics applied to ground and space communication system and neural network enhanced communication system.
 Students will also have travel opportunities to partner with the German Aerospace Center (DLR) in Germany and National Institute for Information and Communications Technology (NICT) in Japan.

 This project is sponsored by the DST Group (see www.dst.defence.gov.au).
 The candidate must be an Australian citizen and have been awarded the equivalent of a First-Class Honours degree in Engineering or Physics.
-Prospective students can expect to receive stipend and support up to $50,000 towards their studies and travels.

 A background in physics, or related engineering courses (communications, control and digital signal processing), is a requirement and keen interest to explore and learn about quantum optics is highly desirable.